OPINION | Racialization of Jewish identity perpetuates antisemitism

 It was at this point that race was transformed into a hierarchy used by white supremacists to paint distinct human ethnic groups as lesser than, in order to legitimize the atrocities committed against them.
 This idea became a core tenet of white supremacy — and through the horrors of settler colonialism, enslavement and genocide, it has been deeply ingrained in U.S. society from law enforcement and criminal justice to education and electoral processes.

-In the mid-1930s, the Nazi regime and its supporters exploited this concept to advance antisemitism and fuel their hideous agenda.
+In the 1930s, the Nazi regime exploited the pseudoscientific concept of race to promote antisemitism and other forms of racism, using them as mechanisms by which to enforce a white supremacist hierarchy.
 By portraying Jewish identity as racial rather than ethnoreligious, the Nazis’ systematic dehumanization of the Jewish people permeated every aspect of life.

 Through the tactic of racialization, my people were gradually stripped of our rights because we were perceived as lesser than the German concept of a “master race.”
 We were slaughtered on a scale hitherto unseen by the world — made possible through the weaponization of white supremacy and the racial hierarchicalism it thrives upon.